-For small businesspeople, the separation between “allowable” and “non-allowable” expenses is quite complex.
-When running your own company, you will incur various running costs and expenses and the separation of “allowable” and non-allowable” is important to understand.
+The separation between “allowable” and “non-allowable” expenses are complex For small business people.
+When running your own company, you will incur various running costs, expenses and allowances, and the separation of “allowable” and non-allowable” is important to understand.
 Generally speaking, you can deduct from your turnover all costs incurred for the purpose of generating business profits – allowable expenses.
 The rule being that expenditure must be incurred wholly, exclusively and necessarily in running your company.
 You can also claim capital allowances for certain other expenditure which is of a capital nature to reduce your taxable profits.

 Some of the allowable expenses you can offset against corporation tax include: